jhund/filterrific/pages/active_record_scope_patterns.md

 <a id="filter_by_non_existence_many_to_many"></a>
 ### Filter by non-existence of many-to-many association

-This scope finds any users who DO NOT have a given role.
+This scope finds any students who DO NOT have a given role.
 It is almost identical to the previous one.
 We just appended the `.not` operator to invert it.

 Naming convention: `without_%{singular association name}_ids`